Hello there, who are you?

 Why is it so fun to teach?

 – Teaching is not a one-way communication.
-I feel that I learn a tremendous amount myself in the meeting with students who are mostly much younger but sometimes peers and older.
-I have received so much through all of the amazing teachers I myself had to study for.
-To now get to share this and the experience I have gained is something very nicely.
+My experience is that I do grow and learn a lot myself in interaction with students, who are mostly younger but sometimes peers and older.
+Acknowledging all of the amazing teachers I have had along the way, I feel privileged to share this and the experiences I have gained myself.

 What do you want the students to get from your courses?

 – The syllabuses clearly express what objectives we should reach.
-Because musical skills can not be measured in the same way as, for example, math skills, will also be targets certain extent personalized.
-In general, I can say that I especially wish what you take with you after completed courses is a hunger to self continue to plunge into the ocean of earth-shattering experiences and opportunities that art music is, whether it occurs as performers or listeners.
+Since musical skills cannot be measured in the same exact way as math skills, the goals to a certain extent have to be personalized.
+Above all my hope is that you after the completed course, will have a need to further investigate and the ocean of experiences and opportunities art music is, whether it occurs as a performer or a listener.

 Is there something specific in your career that you are particularly proud of?

-– I want to highlight two things that warms a little extra.
-Partly series of CD recordings of Joseph Martin Kraus and the Swedish Chamber Orchestra.
-A work that went on for years and where we got help to highlight a composer from history's oblivion.
-I also want to highlight the formation of Norrbotten NEO in 2007 where Sweden for the first time got a full-time ensemble for contemporary art music.
+– I would like to highlight two things that are maybe somewhat closer to the heart.
+The series of CD recordings with music by Joseph Martin Kraus and the Swedish Chamber Orchestra.
+A work that went on for years and where we had the opportunity to lift a composer from the oblivion of history.
+I would also like to highlight the Norrbotten NEO ensemble that was founded in 2007 and where Sweden for the first time got a fully professional ensemble dedicated to contemporary art music.